A Highwayman Recorder Player

 The gallery’s display label reads: “Claude Duval was a famous highwayman during the reign of Charles II.
 Frith paints one of Duval’s mocking acts of chivalry.
 Holding up a coach, he offered to forfeit the loot if the beautiful female passenger would dance with him.
 The gallows in the distance foretell his death.
 Frith went to great pains to achieve historic accuracy, consulting experts on costume and dance.
 Ultimately though, the drama was most important.
 He wrote: ‘I thought if I could succeed in retaining the beauty of the lady combined with the terror she would feel, I should perform a feat well worthy of achievement'”.

 Frith’s paintings were immensely successful with the British public of his day, especially in the form of prints by the engraver Lumb Stocks (1812–1892) whose reproduction of this very work was submitted to the Royal Academy as Stocks’ diploma requirements.
-Colour versions of it are sometimes found on chocolate boxes and biscuit-tin lids.
+Colour versions of it are sometimes found on jigsaw puzzles, chocolate boxes, and biscuit-tin lids.

 - Website 2017.
 Look at Paintings.
 Claude Duval.